top of page

 HEMIPTERA | Bugs and Hoppers

-The HEMIPTERA order form the fifth largest group of insects in Britain with nearly 2,000 species in 63 families, that are separated into three suborders: HETEROPTERA (bugs), AUCHENORRHYNCHA (hoppers) and STERNORRHYNCHA (plant parasites).
+The HEMIPTERA order forms the fifth largest assemblage of insects in Britain with nearly 2,000 species in 63 families, that are taxonomically separated into three distinct suborders: HETEROPTERA (bugs), AUCHENORRHYNCHA (hoppers) and STERNORRHYNCHA (plant parasites).

 The AUCHENORRHYNCHA (hoppers) suborder is divided two infraorders: CICADOMORPHA (Cicadas, Spittlebugs, Froghoppers, Leafhoppers and Treehoppers) and FULGOROMORPHA (Lacehoppers and Planthoppers), both of which have their own collective, rather than family, linked account page as I've only photographed a few species.
-The suborder includes 9 families and 380+ species with the majority being classified as leaf or planthoppers.
+The suborder includes 9 families with about 400 species with the majority classified as leafhoppers or planthoppers.

 The third suborder STERNORRHYNCHA (plant parasites) is not represented here.
-I may include a page in the future for psyllids and aphids if I have suitable material but, at present, there are plenty of other bugs that I should be trying to find.
+I may include a separate page in the future for aphids, and possibly the few psyllids that I've photographed but, at present, I don't have sufficient material.

 HETEROPTERA (True Bugs)